Why Photographing Your Product Packaging Can Make You Stand Out As An Online Seller

 Assume all your customers are newbies to the online handmade world and show them you’ve thought about their needs and questions about how your item will arrive on their end.

-Here are some things to consider when photographing your product
+Here are some things to consider when photographing your products.

 Do you print instructions or directions for your product?
 Photographing it will communicate to your customer that you won’t leave them confused about how to care or use your product when they receive it.
 Whether it’s not to leave your product out in the sun or to wash it on the hot cycle, never assume your customer will know how to care or use your product.